 To be honest, most kids aren’t too enthusiastic about doing chores, and most parents hate nagging their children about doing them.
 However, as parents, we need to realize that we’re not doing our kids any favors if we just let them get away with not helping around the house.

 There are several reasons why we have to give our children chores.
 For one, it’s one way to make sure that everything that needs doing around the house—especially a big one—is done.
-For another, making them do chores allows them to contribute to the household in their own way actively.
+Another is that making them do chores allows them to actively contribute to the household in their own way.

 Chores also provide our kids with a learning experience on many levels.
 Not only do they get to learn specific basic skills that will come in handy in later life, but they also help our children develop a sense of responsibility and accountability.